Edge (wrestler): Teaming with Christian (1998–2001)

-Edge was then placed in a feud against the vampire wrestler Gangrel.
+In September, Edge began a feud against the vampire wrestler Gangrel.
 During the feud, Gangrel introduced Christian, Edge's storyline brother, as his ally.
-Eventually, Gangrel and Christian convinced Edge to join them, and the three of them formed an alliance known as The Brood.
+Eventually, Gangrel and Christian convinced Edge to join them, and the three of them formed a stable known as The Brood.

 At Rock Bottom: In Your House on December 13, The Brood defeated The J.O.B.
 Squad in a six-man tag team match.
-At the Royal Rumble on January 24, 1999, Edge competed in the 30-man Royal Rumble match and was eliminated by Road Dogg.
+At the Royal Rumble on January 24, 1999, Edge competed in the 30-man Royal Rumble match, being eliminated by Road Dogg.
 The Brood was later abducted and converted into The Undertaker's Ministry of Darkness.
-In May 1999, the Brood broke away from the Ministry after Christian was attacked by Ken Shamrock and forced to reveal the location of the captive Stephanie McMahon.
+In May, the Brood broke away from the Ministry after Christian was attacked by Ken Shamrock and forced to reveal the location of the captive Stephanie McMahon.
 The Undertaker chose to have Christian punished for his trespass, but Edge and Gangrel stood by him and betrayed The Undertaker, leading to a brief feud with the Ministry.
 At Backlash: In Your House on April 25, the Brood faced Ministry members Bradshaw, Faarooq, and Mideon in a losing effort.
 At King of the Ring on June 27, The Hardy Boyz defeated Edge and Christian in a match to determine the number one contender to the WWF Tag Team Championship, after their first match on Sunday Night Heat ended in a no-contest.

-Edge captured his first singles championship, the WWF Intercontinental Championship, on July 24, 1999, defeating Jeff Jarrett at a house show in Toronto, Ontario.
+Edge captured his first singles championship, the WWF Intercontinental Championship, on July 24, defeating Jeff Jarrett at a house show in Toronto, Ontario.
 Interestingly, the match wasn't booked this way.
-Edge explained in an interview in 2021 with Loudwire: "During the match we did this thing where I pinned [Jeff Jarrett] and the crowd thought I won and then they were gonna reverse it, but then Jack Lanza, who was the road agent at the time, walked out and said, ‘Go get your belt.’
-I went, ‘Whaaaa?’
-We’re calling an audible here!”

-He lost the title the next night to Jarrett at Fully Loaded on July 25.
+Edge explained in an interview in 2021 with Loudwire: "During the match we did this thing where I pinned [Jeff Jarrett] and the crowd thought I won and then they were gonna reverse it, but then Jack Lanza, who was the road agent at the time, walked out and said, 'Go get your belt.'
+I went, 'Whaaaa?'
+We're calling an audible here!"
+Edge lost the title the next night to Jarrett at Fully Loaded on July 25.
 At SummerSlam on August 22, Edge and Christian competed in a Tag team turmoil match where they eliminated three teams: The Hardy Boyz, Mideon and Viscera, and Droz and Prince Albert before getting eliminated from the match by The Acolytes.
 At Unforgiven on September 26, Edge and Christian faced The New Age Outlaws for the WWF Tag Team Championship but failed to win the titles.